-Extended phenytoin sodium capsules are formulated with the sodium salt of phenytoin.
+The free acid form of phenytoin is used in Phenytoin-125 Suspension and Phenytoin Infatabs.
+Phenytoin extended capsules and parenteral phenytoin are formulated with the sodium salt of phenytoin.
 Because there is approximately an 8% increase in drug content with the free acid form over that of the sodium salt, dosage adjustments and serum level monitoring may be necessary when switching from a product formulated with the free acid to a product formulated with the sodium salt and vice versa.